ventureco/vco-backup-buildpack/README.md

     $ git push heroku master

-The buildpack will compress the application code and stored it versioned on S3.
+The buildpack will compress the application code and dependencies and store them in a S3 bucket.